PavelGrigoryevDS/awesome-data-analysis/README.md

 ### Tools

-A list of Python libraries and tools for web scraping.
+A list of libraries and tools for web scraping.

 - [Requests](https://github.com/psf/requests) - A simple, yet elegant, HTTP library for Python.
 - [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) - A library for parsing HTML and XML documents.